replicatedhq/docs/docs/packaging-an-application/commands.md

 title = "Commands"
-description = "The `cmds` section of the Replicated YAML allows you to leverage the power of external commands within your application configuration." weight = "209" categories = [ "Packaging" ]
+description = "The `cmds` section of the Replicated YAML allows you to leverage the power of external commands within your application configuration." weight = "209" categories = [ "packaging" ]

 [menu.main]
 Name       = "Commands"
 identifier = "commands"
 parent     = "/packaging-an-application"
-url        = "/docs/packaging-an-application/commands"
+url        = "/packaging-an-application/commands"
 +++

 The `cmds` section of the YAML allows you to leverage the power of external commands within your configuration.
 The sole